 - You can send money using Zelle when you bank with First Tech.
-And it's free.
+Best of all, it's free.

-- Can I add a joint account holder at First Tech?
+- Can I add a joint account holder?

 - You can add an additional account holder when you apply for an account online or by calling customer service after you've opened an account.